Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 If we could only see the ranchers table, we would know that John, Jane, and Jen all work together and that Jim and Jay also work together.
 However, to know where any of them work, we would need to look at the farms table.

-Now that we understand the basics of querying data from a single table, let's move on to selecting data from multiple tables using JOIN operations.
+Now that we understand the basics of querying data from a single table, let’s move on to selecting data from multiple tables using JOIN operations.

 **Overview**
 ------------